paracord bracelets

 The King Cobra Knot

-https://www.youtube.com/watch?v=Svms5yhvEF4 Both the Cobra and king cobra knots have the same type of weaving.
+Both the Cobra and King Cobra knots have the same type of weaving.
 However, the main difference is the final result.
-To have a King Cobra type of weaving, you need to take the old Cobra project and weave another one on the top of it.
-Using various colors to finish it, you can have a better output than the previous knots.
+To have a King Cobra type of weaving, you need to take the old Cobra project and weave another one on top of it.
+You can have a better output using various colors to finish it than the previous knots.

 The Lanyard Knot